agoda-com/standards-c-sharp/docs/extension-methods/only-for-general-operations.md

 // not all decimals represent currencies public static string FormatCurrency(this decimal amount, string currencyCode) { ... }
-// here, we would prefer to create a Currency class, and add methods for formatting there
+// Here ^^^, we might prefer to create a Currency class, and add methods for formatting inside.

-// not all strings represent HTML public static string StripHtmlTags(this string html)
+// not all strings are HTML
+public static string StripHtmlTags(this string html)
 { ... }
 ```